vagrod/zara-rust/README.md

   + Vitals (body temperature, heart rate, blood pressure, stamina, fatigue).
   + Most common "side effects" implemented like "fluctuating vitals", running (stamina and fatigue drain), fatgue based on sleepng time and sleepng duration, food drain, water drain
   + Describng diseases via fluent interface
-  + Diseases as traits (fully implemented, except appliance treatment [like injections]).
+  + Diseases as traits (fully implemented).
   + Disease montors as traits
   + Inverting ("curing") a disease, "invertng back"
   + Disease treatment (by consumable)
   + Spawning/removing a disease
+  + Disease treatment with appliances

 - Player status
   + Walking/running/swimming/underwater states that can be used by "side effect monitors" and "disease monitors" to spawn a disease, affect vitals and other parameters